ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 ```commandline
 ValueError: all the input array dimensions for the concatenation axis must match exactly, but along dimension 1, the array at index 0 has size 128 and the array at index 1 has size 64
 ```

-The output of the inference script will be saved in the directory specified under the key `["infer"]["save_dir"]` in the configuration file.
-In this directory path a folder `logs` will be created that will contain subfolders for each specific training experiment with the structure of the form `name/YYYYMMDD_HHMMSS` where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was performed with a particular `name` specified in the configuration file.
+If the inference is successful, the output `pypopsyn/learning/infer.py` will be saved in the directory specified in the `save_dir` option.
+Specifically, inference will create two folders in this directory, namely a `logs` folder and a `models` folder containing subfolders of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the inference was launched.

-Each subfolder in the `logs` directory will contain a `inference_results.csv` containing the labels (ground truth) for each sample and the corresponding predictions from the trained model.
-For example, in case of inference over the two parameters `P_initial_log10_mean` and `B_initial_log10_mean` for four test samples the output file would be like this:
+Each subfolder in the `logs` directory will contain an `inference_results.csv` file containing the labels (ground truths) for each sample and the corresponding predictions from the trained model.
+For example, in case of inference for the two parameters `P_initial_log10_mean` and `B_initial_log10_mean` for four test samples, the output file could look like this:
 ```commandline
 target:B_initial_log10_mean,target:P_initial_log10_mean,predicted:B_initial_log10_mean,predicted:P_initial_log10_mean
 12.187267303466797,-1.3277602195739746,12.33946418762207,-1.3803331851959229